Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 "In the memory of Eleanor Margaret dearly loved wife of Sir Edward Barry.
 B. 11th February 1916."

-The earliest record of Eleanor in the United Kingdom is the 1881 Census, where Eleanor is living with her parents and siblings at 17 Eccleston Square in Westmister area of London.
+The earliest record of Eleanor in the United Kingdom is the 1881 Census, where Eleanor is living with her parents and siblings at 17 Eccleston Square in Westminster area of London.

-On 10th February 1891 married Sir Edward Albert Barry, second Baronet of st Leonard's Hill and Keiss Castle.
-In 1893 their first child Cicely Eleanor Barry was born
+On 10th February 1891 married Sir Edward Albert Barry, second Baronet of St Leonard's Hill and Keiss Castle, at Saint Jude, South Kensington.
+On December 24th 1893 their first child Cicely Eleanor Barry was born

 In 1911 Edward and Cecily are back in the family home along with Rosamunde who was born in 1901.